 Recipes and photos by Mel Wallis

-Mel has created a series of easy-to-follow recipes featuring various prime meats and products we offer in-store and online.
+Mel created some easy-to-follow recipes featuring various prime meats and products that we offer in-store and online.

 To kick things off we’ve started with wild venison leg steaks from our good friends at Alpine Deer New Zealand.